MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/page-view.md

 ---
-title: "Set Page View for paginated reports - Power BI"
+title: "Set report views for paginated reports - Power BI"
 description: In this article, you learn to about the different report views available for paginated reports in the Power BI service.
 author: maggiesMSFT
 ms.author: maggies